svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

-= v3.5 =
+= v3.5.1 =

-* The login page can also be protected with a captcha instead of the username/password combination (see "Login Protection > Type of protection").
+* Added a new "garbage collector" to better clean up NinjaFirewall's cache folder and temporary files.
-* A new option was added to attempt to block bots before they start a brute-force attack (see "Login Protection > Enable bot protection").
+* All translatable strings used for JavaScript are now automatically escaped via the `esc_js()` function.
+Translators can use single or double quotes ('") inside their text without breaking the JS code.
-* The substitution character used to sanitise filenames can be changed (see "Firewall Policies > Uploads > Sanitise filenames > Substitution character").
+* The "WordPress XML-RPC API > Block system.multicall method" policy will be disabled by default when installing NinjaFirewall.
-* The "X-Content-Type-Options" firewall policy will be disabled by default when installing NinjaFirewall.
+* The login page "Bot protection" option will write blocked requests to the firewall log.
-* Fixed a bug where NinjaFirewall was not reporting the correct timezone.
+* If security rules updates are disabled, a warning will be displayed in the "Overview" page.
-* The firewall log encoding can be disabled or changed (hexadecimal, base64 or none).
-See http://nin.link/log_encoding/
+* Fixed HTML bug in the "Rules Editor" page.
-* Updated Anti-Malware signatures.
+* [WP+ Edition] Fixed a small issue with the shared memory option: sometimes, NinjaFirewall was recreating the shared memory segment for no apparent reason.
 * [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
-* Small fixes and minor adjustments.
+* Minor fixes (typos etc) and adjustments.